arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 ![ManagedIdentity2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture29.png)

 2. In the security and Networking blade and on the *Enterprise Security Package* option choose *Enabled*.
-HDInsight automatically recognizes the  domain and populates the users and groups that we had created earlier. and the populate the below fields.
+HDInsight automatically recognizes the  domain and populates the users and groups that we had created earlier.
+Populate the fields in the blade as described below.
  - *Cluster Admin*: Select the Cluster admin user from the users available in Azure.